AbhishekGhosh/preconnect/readme.txt

 1. Upload plugin file through the WordPress interface.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings &raquo; Preconnect, configure plugin.
+3. Go to Settings » Preconnect, configure plugin.
 4. View any of your pages, they should contain the following meta tag:

 When you will configure any additional domains (example - `cdn.example.com`), they should also be listed after the line of code above :